RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

     cloud_provider {...}

-    // Add this block if you want to create a new subscription.
+   	 // For migrating, you can skip this block,
-    // Skip, if you are importing an existing subscription.
+	// However, if you would like to modify a field that requires a re-creation of the subscription, the creation_plan will be asked.
-    // In this block, define your hardware specification for you databases in the cluster. creation_plan {
+    	// In this block, define your average database specification for your databases in the subscription. creation_plan {
       average_item_size_in_bytes = 1
       memory_limit_in_gb = 1